serebrov/serebrov.github.io/content/2016-07-03-simple-git-workflow.md

     nothing to commit, working directory clean
 ```

-Note: if there are uncommited changes, you can whether go on with following steps.
-In the case when switching to another branch is not safe, git will stop with error message (you changes will not be lost).
-The [git stash](https://git-scm.com/book/en/v1/Git-Tools-Stashing) command can be used to temporary save you changes into the special `stash` area and you can restore them later with `git stash pop`.
+Note: if there are uncommited changes, you can try to go on with following steps; in the case when switching to another branch is not safe, git will stop with error message (you changes will not be lost).
+An alternative is to use the [git stash](https://git-scm.com/book/en/v1/Git-Tools-Stashing) command to temporary save your changes into the special `stash` area, you can restore these changes later with `git stash pop`.

 ### 3) Switch to the Master Branch and Update the Code